agl-c/deid2_dpsyn/README.md

 We present DPSyn, an algorithm for synthesizing microdata for data analysis while satisfying differential privacy.

-To facilitate your understanding, please refer to the paper *PrivSyn: Differentially Private Data Synthesis* [link](https://www.usenix.org/conference/usenixsecurity21/presentation/zhang-zhikun).
+To facilitate your understanding, please refer to the paper [*PrivSyn: Differentially Private Data Synthesis*](https://www.usenix.org/conference/usenixsecurity21/presentation/zhang-zhikun).
 And we utilized the record synthesis method proposed in that paper, which is GUM ( Gradually Update Method ) .

 ### Comparison with related work